Pickfordiateuthis bayeri

 Pickfordiateuthis bayeri, or Bayer’s grass squid, is a species of squid in the family Loliginidae.
-Discovered in 2001 in the Atlantic Ocean discovered by a submersible (Roper C.F.E. & Vecchione M).
-A small squid, the female specimens sized between 23 and 26 mm mantle length.
-Found in the western Atlantic Ocean, particularly in the Caribbean region.
+It was discovered in 2001 in the Atlantic Ocean discovered by a submersible (Roper C.F.E. & Vecchione M).

+A small squid, females of which are usually sized between 23 and 26 mm mantle length.
+P. bayeri is found in the western Atlantic Ocean, particularly in the Caribbean region.
 Specimens were collected from a swarm of squid at ~110 m depth.